 Kavanaugh, to investigators, rejects anonymous 1998 assault claim: 'It's ridiculous.
 Total Twilight Zone.'

-Transcripts documenting Kavanaugh's at times exasperated responses were released by the Judiciary Committee Wednesday night.
+Transcripts documenting Kavanaugh's sometimes-exasperated responses were released by the Judiciary Committee on Wednesday night.
 Democrats on the committee attended the interview but did not participate.

 "We're dealing with an anonymous letter about an anonymous person and an anonymous friend," Kavanaugh said.
 "It's ridiculous.
 Total Twilight Zone.
 And no, I've never done anything like that."